 The following are a few limitations of a control chart:

-- The control charts designed to provide you with common cause variation and special cause variation.
-Common cause variations are considered to be normal and usually do not require any intervention.
-On the other hand, special cause variation requires attention from the project manager.
-A control chart may sometimes show you a false special cause variation, causing wastage of your time and resources.
+- Control charts show common cause and special cause variations.
+Common cause variations are normal and usually do not require intervention, while special cause variations require attention.
+A control chart may show you a false special cause variation, wasting your time and resources.

-- Although control charts are easy to understand, they do require knowledge of some mathematical concepts, such as mean and standard deviation, to draw the diagram.
-If your organization lacks a skilled person to draw the control chart, you may face problems.
+- Although control charts are easy to understand, they require knowledge of mathematical concepts, such as mean and standard deviation, to draw the diagram.
+This chart requires skilled and trained personnel.

 - If the limits are placed incorrectly, you may get false indications.

-A picture is worth a thousand words.
-A simple look at these charts can give you a lot of information that you may not get by reading a bunch of reports.
-In project management, both charts are very useful; however, control charts provide more information than run charts.
-With the proper use of control charts you can eliminate errors in product and process and focus your attention on improving the process.
+Run charts and control charts are important tools in project management.
+A look at either of these can give you information that you may not get by reading reports.
+Both charts are handy; however, control charts provide more information than run charts.
+With the proper use of the former, you can eliminate errors in products and processes and focus on improving the process.